Notice of Privacy Practices

 Questions and Complaints

-For questions regarding this Notice or our privacy practices, please contact the PSC Privacy Officer, Dr. Christopher E. Overtree (information below).
+For questions regarding this Notice or our privacy practices, please contact the PSC Privacy Officer, at the address listed below.

-If you are concerned that your privacy rights may have been violated, you may contact the PSC Privacy Officer, Dr. Christopher E. Overtree to make a complaint.
+If you are concerned that your privacy rights may have been violated, you may contact the PSC Privacy Officer to make a complaint.
 You may also make a written complaint to the U.S. Department of Health and Human Services, and we can provide you with the address at your request.

 We hope that we can resolve issues that may arise and are committed to considering your feedback very carefully and respectfully.
 However, if you chose to make a more formal complaint, we also want to assure you that we will not retaliate in any way.